DarekRepos/Responsive-news-homepage/README.md

 ### Continued development

 I'm proud to have achieved flexible and responsive layouts.
 Deploying the page to GitHub Pages presented the biggest challenge, but I learned a lot from troubleshooting the issues.
 Building the responsive menu was another hurdle, as it involved combining various HTML, CSS, and JavaScript elements.
-Moving forward, I'm eager to focus on accessibility, enhance my JavaScript skills, and explore Sass for more efficient styling.
+Moving forward, I'm eager to focus on accessibility, keep learning css flexbox and grid, enhance my JavaScript skills, and explore Sass for more efficient styling.

 ### Useful resources